This week, I want to share a specific way you can deal with your negative emotions.

 In that moment, I knew exactly what to do.

-I realized that resisting my fear and pushing it away, only made things worse (again!).
+I realized the common theme in my life: by resisting my fears and pushing them away, I only made things worse (again!)

 This is something we all do, way too often.
-Unconsciously or consciously, we try to make a bad feeling go away by running away from it or trying to shift our attention to something else.
-Sometimes, we add even more pain by feeling sorry for ourselves because we feel so sad, angry, hurt, etc. (How many times have you done that? 😉 )
+Unconsciously or consciously, we try to make a bad feeling go away by running away from it, numbing ourselves, or trying to shift our attention to something else.

 And if you ask me, all I wanted was to snap my fingers and make the fear disappear.